hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 But now, finally, we're getting accurate emulation of the buffering, which is critical for some games that use the library in slightly unusual ways, such as Flatout.

+## Loading the sceAtrac library

+Some games use sceUtilityLoadModule, and others supply their own libatrac3plus.prx library on disk.

+In the latter case, in theory, we could just run the native library (since it talks to sceAudioCodec to do its decoding, and we mostly know how to emulate that) instead of HLE-emulating the library.

+However, it wouldn't work with the sceSas integration, and also would be limited to games that supply their own prx.
+So it's still necessary to have a good HLE implementation.

+### Games that use sceUtilityLoadModule:

+* Wipeout Pulse
+* Many more....

+### Games that use sceUtilityLoadAvModule

+This was previously not hooked up properly.
+Worked anyway because our sceAtrac impl doesn't require initialization.

+* MotoGP
+* Many more....

+### Games that supply their own:

+* Burnout Legends (1.1)
+* Gitaroo Man (1.2)
+* Daxter (1.3)
+* Flatout (1.5)
+* Many more....

+### Different versions of the library

+Early sceAtrac versions seems to have supported only 4, while the current versions support 6.

+Or possibly, earlier versions used smaller structs...
+Needs investigation.

+The decoder contexts are stored in an array of 256-byte structs (where the first 128 bytes is the raw codec, the second is the playback state) inside the "BSS" section of the `libatrac3plus.prx` library.

+Notably, this requires 0x600 bytes (6 * 256), but an early version of `libatrac3plus.prx` only has 0x520 bytes of BSS...

+- 1.1: BSS=0x520 bytes (4 contexts, different data layout)
+- 1.2: BSS=0x67c bytes
+- 1.3: BSS=0x67c bytes
+- 1.5: BSS=0x644 bytes (6 contexts, firmware, gets loaded by `sceUtility*LoadModule`)

 ## Atrac3+

 An Atrac3+ stream is usually stored in a standard WAVE file, which uses the RIFF container format.

 It contains looping information.

+## Coordinate systems for offsets

 There are multiple "coordinate systems" for offsets to be aware of.